mkarliner/ThingStudio/private/docs/templates.md

 summary: "Templates are the user interface of your app"
 ---

-Templates, at their simplest, are just HTML that provide the structure of the view for your data; they are where you specify how incoming data from feeds will be rendered, and what outgoing messages will be sent from your apps via feeds, for example, when a button is clicked, a joystick is moved or data is submitted via an input.

-Templates are also incredibly extensible, as under the hood they are JS objects containing not only your HTML, but also the full richness of Meteor's JavaScript runtime and the ability to be reused as [Widgets](/docs/widgets).

-## An important note on MQTT vs. HTTP feeds in templates
-There is a bit of subtlety you should be aware of between usage of MQTT & HTTP feeds in templates.

-### MQTT
-MQTT feeds are always either delineated as Subscribe or Publish - they can only be one or the other.
-There is a whole doc on MQTT feeds [you can read here](/docs/mqtt-connections-and-feeds), but the distinction to be aware of in the context of templates is that you cannot expect to _receive_ data on a Publish feed, nor can you expect to _transmit_ data on a Subscribe feed.

-You can always and only _receive_ data on a Subscribe feed and _transmit_ data on a Publish feed.

-Pay attention to this distinction when deciding which feeds to use where in your templates.
-Again, this is for MQTT only.

-### HTTP
-With HTTP feeds, data can be both transmitted and received on the same feed, so this distinction does not exist for HTTP.
+ThingStudio templates are plain HTML5 with the additional of Handlebars-style helpers, which specify what data from your devices will be displayed and what data is sent to your devices.

+## Real-time out of the box
+Templates are declarative, and display and deliver data dynamically without your needing to code event handlers, etc.

-## Rendering live data in your UIs
+## Displaying data in your UIs
-Data is inserted from feeds into your templates adding Handlebars / mustache-style helpers to HTML elements.
+Data is inserted from feeds into your templates by adding Handlebars / mustache-style helpers to HTML elements.
 The only difference between standard HTML5 and what you create in ThingStudio is the concept of these Handlebars helpers.
 If you haven't used Handlebars, here's how it works:

 <pre>
 {{|message "feedTitle"}}